 A repayment may be required when cash has been disbursed to a student from financial aid funds in excess of the amount of aid the student earned during the term.
 The amount of Title IV aid earned is determined by multiplying the total Title IV aid (other than Federal Work Study) for which the student qualified by the percentage of time during the term that the student was enrolled.

-If less aid was disbursed than was earned, the student may receive a late disbursement for the difference.
-If more aid was disbursed than was earned, the amount of Title IV aid that must be returned (i.e. that was unearned) is determined by subtracting the earned amount from the amount actually disbursed.
+If less aid was disbursed than was earned, the student may receive a post withdrawal disbursement for the difference.
+Grant funds must be disbursed within forty-five (45) days and loan funds must be offered to the student within 30 days.
+Should a credit balance exist after the return of Title IV funds to the Department of Education, a refund will be issued to the student within fourteen (14) days.